List of Internet phenomena in Pakistan

-This is a list of phenomena specific to the Internet within Pakistan that influenced Pakistan and other countries' internet culture a lot.
+The following phenomena specific to the Internet within Pakistan significantly influenced Pakistan and other countries' internet culture.

 In July 2016, an elderly Pakistani woman from Karachi said this (lit.
 This government is sold out) while being interviewed by Waqt News, and it became the biggest meme in Pakistan in 2016.
 The woman went on to say that, "saare milke hum ko pagal bana rahay hain" (together these people are deceiving us), after which she spewed a list of expletives.
 The video of the woman going on an abusive rant against the government went viral, and memes followed.
 When the video hit social media again in 2017, it became a viral meme.
 According to the India Today, the woman said "what every common man feels deep down inside - that their government is corrupted - and this applies for people across the world".
 It was also parodied by actor Irrfan Khan.